 Following a 6% reduction in its exposure to Berkshire Hathaway Inc. (NYSE:BRK.B), the fund owns 4.12 million shares, worth approximately $522 million.
 In addition, the fund disclosed ownership of 1,913 shares of Berkshire Hathaway Inc. (NYSE:BRK.A), with a market value of more than $363 million.
 Another major hedge fund betting on both Berkshire Hathaway Inc. (NYSE:BRK.A) and Berkshire Hathaway Inc. (NYSE:BRK.B) is Jean-Marie Eveillard’s First Eagle Investment Management, which disclosed ownership of 3,947 shares of Class A stock, and 1,669 shares of Class B stock.

-Third in line (same as in the first quarter) is Wells Fargo & Co (NYSE:WFC), a $260 billion market cap diversified financial services company.
+Third in line (same as in the first quarter) is Wells Fargo & Co (NYSE:WFC) which is one of the biggest banks in the World.
 Over the second quarter, the fund acquired 16,100 shares, taking its holding to 4.38 million shares.
 In addition, as the stock returned almost 7% between April and June, the fund’s stake in Wells Fargo & Co (NYSE:WFC) also gained in value.
 The position is now worth $230 million, and accounts for roughly 7% of the fund’s total equity portfolio.
 As most investors already know, Warren Buffett can be counted amongst Wells Fargo & Co (NYSE:WFC)’s largest investors.
 Berkshire Hathaway has its largest holding in this company.
 The fund recently disclosed ownership of more than 463 million shares of the company – the stake was unchanged over the second quarter.